qwerty108109/Norwegian-Alphabet-Flashcards/README.md

 - Only 29 flash carts to keep it simple.
 - Filters that allow you to filter out all the letters that only sound different than English language or not present in English language.
 - Filter out only the letters that are the same in the English language.
-- Added a quiz to test your knowledge of the letters that sound different than in English or are not present in English.
+- Has a quiz to test your knowledge of the letters that sound different than in English or are not present in English.
-- Added a randomized feature to the quiz so you do not memorize the order.
+- Has a randomized feature to the quiz so you do not memorize the order.
 - One file for ease of use.
 - Script made in HTML, CSS, and JavaScript for portable browser use.
 No installation required.
   - Just delete when you're done.
 No installation.
 To clog up your system.